 Giving person-to-person guidance means saying “no” to gimmicks, tactics and punishments like “time out”.
 It means not giving distractions or the silent treatment to a child who is yelling, whining (or otherwise misbehaving) to discourage the behavior, but rather asking him directly what he wants to communicate and telling him how we’d like him to say it.

 I don’t recommend toddler lingo like, “inside voice”, “use your words” or “that’s not for your hands”.
 Why?
-Because we would never say those things to another adult.
+Because we would never say those things to anyone other than a child.
 (And asking ourselves, “Would I treat an adult this way?” is a good gauge for ensuring respect for our child.)
 Neither would we bribe or distract a peer to control their behavior.

 Dealing with our toddler as a person means insisting he hold our hand when we are walking together rather than leashing or chasing him, and expecting him to sit and not throw his food when he eats.
 Toddlers are definitely capable of cooperating, but they need to be taught through respectful feedback, corrections and modeling, rather than being tricked, manipulated, coerced.